Road Trip Power Solution

 Moisture-Wicking Base Layers

-What for?
-A moisture-wicking base layer will keep your sweat away from your body allowing you to stay warm and comfortable during moments that require extra energy like when reeling in a fish.
-The best material to go for would be polyester or merino wool.
+A moisture-wicking base layer helps keep sweat away from your body, allowing you to stay warm and comfortable, especially during moments that require extra energy, like reeling in a fish.
+The best materials for this are polyester or merino wool.

 Fishing Shirt